mebjas/mebjas.github.io/_posts/2021-07-11-how-to-use-renderscript-to-convert-YUV_420_888-yuv-image-to-bitmap.md

     - An Allocation is a `RenderScript` object that provides storage for a fixed amount of data.
     This needs to be provided by the caller.
     - Allocations are of type [Element](https://developer.android.com/reference/android/renderscript/Element).
-    In this case we would want to create one allocation for input (yuv) and other for output (`Bitmap`).
+    In this case we would want to create one allocation for input (YUV) and other for output (`Bitmap`).
     - For `Bitmap` we can directly use the `Element` of type [RGBA_8888](https://developer.android.com/reference/android/renderscript/Element#RGBA_8888(android.renderscript.RenderScript)).
     - For `Image` we don't have a direct element type, and we need to convert the data into a flat `NV21` `byte[]`.